apache/apisix/docs/en/latest/build-apisix-dev-environment-on-mac.md

 ---
-id: build-apisix-dev-environment-in-docker
+id: build-apisix-dev-environment-on-mac
-title: Build development environment in Docker
+title: Build development environment on Mac
-description: This article introduces how to quickly build the development environment of the Apache APISIX API gateway using Docker.
+description: This paper introduces how to use Docker to quickly build the development environment of API gateway Apache APISIX on Mac.
 ---

 <!--